 The purpose of the form is to verify that the new job exists and to provide the information necessary to determine if the new job is in the same or a similar occupational classification.

 In certain situations, the I-140 petition and I-485 application to adjust status may have been filed concurrently and both remain pending for 180 days or more.
 Foreign nationals that attempt to move to a new position or employer with an unapproved I-140 petition are not automatically entitled to Section 106(c) portability under AC21.
 If a foreign national attempt to port to a new employer or position off of an unapproved I-140 petition, the USCIS must first review and approve the I-140 petition.

 Once the I-140 petition is approved, the USCIS will then examine the I-485 adjustment of status application to determine whether the new position is in the same or a similar occupational classification.
 Only if the I-140 petition is approved and the “same or similar occupational classification” requirement is satisfied will USCIS grant portability under Section 106(c).

 Hire A Skilled Business Immigration Law Firm

 Whether you’re a foreign professional or a U.S. employer looking to hire foreign workers, dealing with U.S. immigration law can be a daunting task.
-Our well-rounded and skilled attorneys at Sam Shihab & Associates will represent you and help you take the best legal paths, according to your particular situation.
+Our well-rounded and skilled attorneys at Shihab Burke, LLC, Attorneys At Law will represent you and help you take the best legal paths, according to your particular situation.
 Our team can meet with you in a variety of locations and if you’re located far away from our local offices, you can always contact us by phone or email.
-The team at Sam Shihab & Associates is available to answer all your questions and discuss all the legal options at your disposal, regarding any immigration-related issues
+The team at Shihab Burke, LLC, Attorneys At Law is available to answer all your questions and discuss all the legal options at your disposal, regarding any immigration-related issues